alexrainman/CarouselView/README.md

 * You can use an Observable collection as ItemsSource and use CollectionChanged events in your end for your own business logic.

-* If you want to display different Views for the same data, you can provide List<DataTemplate> as ItemsSource.
+* If you want to display different Views for the same data, you can provide a DataTemplate List as ItemsSource.

 ```
 <controls:CarouselViewControl BindingContext="{Binding Person}">